Graduate Certificate in Gracism Studies

 Program Outcomes:

-- Implement theories of multicultural diversity and inclusion from a theological and sociological perspective to lead social change in professional contexts.
+1. Implement theories of inclusion from a theological and sociological perspective to lead social change in professional contexts.

-- Implement the Seven Sayings of Gracism in practical ways in organizations and communities to promote mutual tolerance and inter-group cooperation.
+2. Implement the Seven Sayings of Gracism in practical ways in organizations and communities to promote inter-group cooperation.

-- Utilize social research to improve dynamic social relations between and among majority and minority groups and different minority groups, and ways to promote mutual tolerance.
+3. Utilize social research to improve dynamic social relations between and among majority and minority groups and different minority groups, and ways to promote mutuality.

 Courses: